John Whitby: Musical career

 Whitby was the lead singer in the Derby progressive rock band The Beyond.
 The band was described as a fusion of funk and metal.
 He was recruited by the band's founders, guitarist Andy Gatford and drummer Neil Cooper, with whom he had been school friends.
 After that band ended he, along with many of his band mates, formed the band Gorilla.
 In 2018, while Whitby was a mayor, the band played a reunion gig, raising thousands for charity.

 Political career

 After music Whitby joined the civil service.
 He became a councillor on Derby City Council in the early 2010s.
 In May 2017 he was made Mayor of Derby, a position which is held for a year, during which he raised £64,000 for charity.
 Despite it being noted that he was popular, even with opposition parties, he lost his seat just before the end of his term.
 He regained a seat on Derby council in the 2022 elections.

-In the 2024 United Kingdom general election, he stood for the Derbyshire Dales constituency.
+In the 2024 general election, he stood for the Derbyshire Dales constituency.
 He gained the seat from Sarah Dines, a member of the Conservative Party, with a majority of 350.
 As an MP he supported calls for measures to restrict holiday lets in the constituency, to tackle the local housing crisis.